Bill Posey: Birther bill

 Shortly after entering Congress, Posey introduced legislation (H.R.
 1503) to amend the Federal Election Campaign Act of 1971 to require candidates for the presidency "to include with the [campaign] committee's statement of organization a copy of the candidate's birth certificate" and supporting documentation.
-Introduced without the Republican leadership's knowledge, Florida Today wrote, "Posey meant for his bill to prevent the kind of feckless hysteria that drives the "birthers," people who insist President Barack Obama was born in Kenya or Indonesia". quoting Bill posey to say "The first rule of open government is transparency," Florida Today also noted that Posey's office "does not question Obama's citizenship."
+Introduced without the Republican leadership's knowledge, Florida Today wrote, "Posey meant for his bill to prevent the kind of feckless hysteria that drives the "birthers," people who insist President Barack Obama was born in Kenya or Indonesia". quoting Posey to say "The first rule of open government is transparency," Florida Today also noted that Posey's office "does not question Obama's citizenship."
 Posey said his motivation was to "prevent something like this from happening in the future" by requiring "the birth certificate up front and take [the issue] off the table".
 His initiative was strongly criticized by Florida Democrats, who accused him of trying to "fan the rumors on the extreme fringe of the Republican Party" and "pandering to the right wing".
 Posey said that there was now "no reason to question" that Obama is a U.S. citizen.
 The 111th Congress never voted on the bill.

 Space

 As a former worker at Kennedy Space Center and former Chairman of Space Florida’s predecessor organization, Bill Posey prioritized legislation to promote American leadership in space research, capabilities, and exploration.
-This focus brought high-paying jobs to Brevard County and the Space Coast as well as promoted American space innovation and leadership and national security.
+This focus brought high-paying jobs to Brevard County and the Space Coast as well as promoted U.S. space innovation and leadership and national security.

-In 2012 Bill Posey wrote H.R.
+In 2012 Posey wrote H.R.
 4401 – RACE for Space Act (Incorporated into H.R.
-4310, National Defense Authorization Act for 2013) Enables commercial space companies to utilize excess DOD space launch infrastructure.
+4310, National Defense Authorization Act for 2013) which enables commercial space companies to utilize excess DOD space launch infrastructure.